Be an Ambassador

 As a result, Leader Dog will be able to continue to impact the lives of people who are blind or visually impaired, extend our outreach to new areas and build a bigger community of supporters.

-Through this Ambassador page, we will arm you with the tools and information to help us succeed.
+Through this Ambassador page, we will provide you with the tools and information to help us succeed.

 How We Help